 copyright: Dr Tatsuko Hara

-Only prominent zoos with a proven commitment to conservation are selected to participate in the TDAP and their involvement requires them to contribute directly to the STDP’s conservation efforts in Tasmania for this endangered species.
+Only prominent zoos with a proven commitment to conservation were selected to participate in the TDAP and their involvement requires them to contribute directly to the STDP’s conservation efforts in Tasmania for this endangered species.

 Some examples of how TDAP zoos have contributed funds to in situ conservation projects conducted by the STDP include: